Syllabus

 Privacy

-This course requires students to work on github.com.
+This course requires students to work on github.com and submit work through the Gradescope platform.
 Please be advised that the material and information you put on GitHub will be stored on servers outside of Canada.
 Data used for these tools may not be protected, as they have not gone through a Privacy Impact Assessment (PIA) and been identified as FIPPA compliant.
 When you access GitHub, you will be required to create an account.
 While this tool has a privacy policy, UBC cannot guarantee security of your private details on servers outside of Canada.
 Please exercise caution whenever providing personal information.
 Please feel free to contact UBC () or the support team for GitHub if you have any questions.
+Gradescope has been verified by UBC’s Privacy Impact Assessment (PIA) process, and you can view the Gradescope privacy policy here.

 Learning Environment & Support